-Succulents are easier to grow than most, but like all plants, they have their problems, too.
+Succulents are easier to grow than most, but like all plants, they have their problems too.
 Although they come in a wide range of sizes, shapes, and colors, succulents all share a propensity to develop fungal infections when out of their naturally dry habitats.
-Surface fungi are easy to treat when they are present in succulents, but the various types of fungi that cause internal rots can pose much more difficult problems.
+Surface fungi are easy to treat when present in succulents, but the various types of fungi that cause internal rots can pose much more complex problems.
 Some fungal attacks are extremely difficult to stop.

-Sooty Mold also called Black Mold, is among the least damaging fungi on succulents.
+Sooty Mold, also called Black Mold, is among the least damaging fungi on succulents.
 It appears as a result of feeding by aphids, mealybugs, whiteflies, and scale, as these insects exude a sweet substance called honeydew that the Sooty Mold feeds upon.
-To eliminate Sooty Mold, the insect infestation must be eliminated.
+To eliminate Sooty Mold, insect infestation must be eliminated.
 Spraying the plant with a hose cleans off the honeydew, then an appropriate insect control method is enacted.
 Fortunately, Sooty Mold does not cause direct damage to succulents, though it can interfere with photosynthesis if colonies are large.

 Botrytis cinerea, commonly known as Gray Mold, is easy to identify by its grayish-brown spore masses that form on the surfaces of affected succulent leaves and flowers.
 Gray Mold is most common when the weather is cool and wet in early spring or summer.
 It tends to establish itself in older, damaged, or dying plant tissues and quickly spreads outward.
 Where Gray Mold is prevalent, fungicides can be used as a preventive measure, but they will not cure an infestation.
 Affected areas of the succulent need cutting out and burning of the damaged tissues.
-Watering succulents from the top is best avoided, as are allowing them to dry between watering and not leaving stubs when taking cuttings.
+Watering succulents from the top is best avoided, allowing them to dry between watering and not leaving stubs when taking cuttings.